Psychics – The Research Debate

 I’m a better psychic when I already know the time period to focus on, or the history of the location.

-While I appreciate that some psychics feel that not knowing history gives them more credibility, I respectfully suggest:
+While I appreciate that some psychics feel that not knowing history gives them more credibility, I counter that missing knowledge can be a liability.
+At the very least, the investigation can take far longer.

 I want to make use of every tool within my reach, to provide in-depth information at every haunted site.